Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 An easy-to-setup, open-source email server like [iRedMail](https://iredmail.com/download.html) can be combined with a light weight [koa web server](https://github.com/christroutner/babel-free-koa2-api-boilerplate) for account management and the [SLP JavaScript SDK](https://github.com/Bitcoin-com/slp-sdk) to allow payment in PSF tokens.

 For example, a new account could be funded with $3 USD worth of PSF tokens, allowing up to 300 emails to be sent or received.
 Once depleted of funds, more tokens can be sent to increase the quota.

+An blockchain-based alternative to email is defined in [this media sharing specification](https://github.com/Permissionless-Software-Foundation/encrypt-msg/tree/master/docs).
+A plugin for the [FullStack web wallet](https://wallet.fullstack.cash) will be developed to implement this protocol.

 ### Anonymous Bitcoin: Consolidating CoinJoin<a name="coinjoin"></a>
 [Consolidating CoinJoin](https://gist.github.com/christroutner/8d54597da652fe2affa5a7230664bc45) is a peer-to-peer mixing service that brings privacy and fungibility to the Bitcoin Cash network.
 Users will use the PSF token to pay for the mixing service.
 Servers will use the PSF token to pay Mirrors to advertise their tor .onion address.